guardian/grid/s3watcher/README.md

 An AWS Lambda to consume S3 events and ingest all images added to a S3 bucket into the image-loader service.

-See also [ftp-watcher](../ftp-watcher) for an FTP-based ingestion process.

 ## Running locally

 You need to have run the CloudFormation DEV stack.